Spirituality at Duchesne

 Some important elements of living our Catholic faith are:

-• Daily prayer and weekly sacraments
+Spiritual Rhythm: Daily prayer and weekly sacraments.

-• Advent and Lent service projects
+Faith In Action: Special Advent and Lent community service projects.